heaversm/zoom-carousel/README.md

 Runs your app in development mode.

 Open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

-Sometimes you may need to reset or clear the React Native packager's cache.
-To do so, you can pass the `--reset-cache` flag to the start script: